sadegh-rizi/OT-detection/README.md

 GUIDE-seq read counts are strongly correlated with indel and tag integration frequencies in human primary T-cells. a, Scatterplots showing correlation between indel frequencies and GUIDE-seq read counts at on- and off-target sites, and b, tag integration and GUIDE-seq read counts at on- and off-target sites. (a-b) Correlation between two samples was calculated using Pearson’s correlation coefficient.
 [2]

+For **BLISS**, a DSB score was reported which is described as the number of unique DSB ends aligned to the target per $10^{5}$ unique BLISS reads

+**Cass-OFFinder** looks for off-targets solely based on homology to the on-target and it doesn't provide any scoring or ranking system for OTs.

 ## Guideseq
 58 gRNAs